 This Company In Brief

-Mirabelle, Miseno and ProFloŽ are the brand names under which Ferguson Enterprises, Inc. sells coordinated collections of bath- and sanitary-wares, including kitchen and bath faucets.
-Mirabelle and Miseno are the company's designer lines, and ProFloŽ it economy line, although there is considerable price overlap.
-Mirabelle and ProFloŽ are sold at all Ferguson outlets, including its affiliated brick and mortar plumbing supply stores and on its captive web sites: Build.com, FaucetDirect.com and Faucet.com.
-Miseno is sold only on Ferguson web sites.
+Mirabelle, Miseno and ProFlo® are the brand names under which Ferguson Enterprises, Inc. sells coordinated collections of bath- and sanitary-wares, including kitchen and bath faucets.
+Mirabelle and Miseno are the company's designer lines, and ProFlo is te economy line, although there is considerable price overlap.
+Mirabelle and ProFlo are sold at all Ferguson outlets, including its affiliated brick and mortar plumbing supply stores and on its captive websites: Build.com, FaucetDirect.com and Faucet.com.
+Miseno is sold only on Ferguson websites.

-Mirabelle faucets were at one time also manufactured by of Israel and a Portuguese company.
+Mirabelle faucets were at one time also manufactured by a Portuguese company.
 Cifial has withdrawn from the North American market and no longer manufactures faucets for Ferguson as of the date of this report.

 Every Ferguson faucet seems to be available in polished chrome.
 What other finishes are available depends on the finishes offered by the actual manufacturer.
 Generally, however, polished nickel, satin nickel and some form of bronze are available on most faucets.

 To be fair, however, we have never been asked if we were the original owner or required to produce a bill of sale to prove eligibility for warranty service.
-Ferguson has rightly judged that saving a trickle of dollars by carefully vetting each warranty claim is not worth the torrent of lost good will that excessive formalities and paperwork would produce.
+Ferguson has rightly judged that saving a trickle of dollars by carefully vetting each warranty claim is not worth the torrent of lost goodwill that frustration of excessive formalities and paperwork would produce.

 Where Mirabelle and Miseno really shine, however, is customer service.
-We have been Ferguson and Build.com customers for many years), and our overall impression of the company is that it is well run and on top of things.
+We have been Ferguson and Build.com customers for many years, and our overall impression of the company is that it is well run and on top of things.
 Our testing of the service provided after Mirabelle and Miseno sales merely confirmed our earlier judgment.ifetime" is "for so long a

 More so than just about any other private brand of faucets, with the possible exception of Mirabelle's faucets run the range of quality from so-so to very good and even excellent.
 The quality of a Mirabelle faucet is reflected in its price.
 Costlier faucets tend to be of better quality.

 We are continuing to research the company.
-If you have had an experience with a Mirabelle faucet, — good, bad or indifferent — that you would like to share, please contact us or leave a comment below.
+If you have experience with Mirabelle faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.